 Contribution to Total Net New Revenue

 Most B2Bs will have three primary sources of new revenue: sales, marketing, and channel partners.
-Depending on the maturity of your niche and business, the split will vary.
+The split will vary depending on the maturity of your niche and business.
 According to Ricky Wolff from Markletic:

 Mature sales territory: